-Indeed, what you eat can often handily fuel what you do in order to stay healthy, and this is why certain foods have drawn more attention from many people.
+What you eat can often handily fuel what you do in order to stay healthy, and this is why certain foods have drawn more attention from many people.
 Whether it’s body building exercises or contact exercises, many workouts are seen to be boosted by a good diet.
 You might have heard of certain superfoods, or to a lesser extent many foods that are actually quite recommendable when it comes to designing a diet to partner up with your physical fitness efforts.
-One of these great foods is the old standby, the banana.
+One of these great foods is the old standby – banana.
+Here are 8 evidence-based health benefits of eating bananas.

 1. Great Source of Fiber – For a food that typically has only 108 calories, a banana can provide 11% of the RDA of dietary fiber.
 This is a fairly good deal in terms of balancing calorie count and what the food has to offer.
 Fiber is one of those less glamorous elements that makes a type of food beneficial, as it mainly serves to keep digestion regular.
 However, the other more interesting benefits of fiber include helping curb overeating by managing blood sugar.